What's on this page:

 - Conduct customer analysis, market research and focus groups, including customer segmentation, campaign planning, creating promotional materials, gathering customer feedback and customer satisfaction surveys;

-Help us better understand our customers and improve our customer engagement, including noting your interest in our website, understanding your customer journey,
+Help us better understand our customers and improve our customer engagement, including noting your interest in our website, understanding your customer journey, and use of profiled

-Carry out data analysis, including to ensure data accuracy and quality and for insurance risk modelling and product and pricing refinement.
+Carry out data analysis including to ensure data accuracy and quality and for insurance risk modelling and product and pricing refinement.

 For further information see Profiling and Data Analysis;

-- Manage complaints, feedback and queries and handle requests to exercise data subject rights.
+- Manage feedback and queries and handle requests to exercise data subject rights.
 For further information see Data Rights;

 - Manage commercial risk, including by taking out and maintaining appropriate insurance and reinsurance;